Stack Builders logo

 "id": str(self.id), # <-- should not be str

-Then the error we get will be the following.
+then the error we get will be the following.

 app.py:38: error: Incompatible types (expression has type "Optional[str]", TypedDict item "id" has type "int")